Bipolar

 You want Starry Night?
 Van Gogh painted it in the psych ward.

 You want No. 5, 1948 — $163.8 million, the fifth most expensive painting ever auctioned — the whole genre of abstract expressionism?
-Jackson Pollock.
+Jackson Pollock, diagnosed manic-depressive by his treating psychiatrists in the Naifeh and Smith Pulitzer biography.

 You want The Scream?
 Edvard Munch painted it after a visual hallucination on a walk.